 Credit risk is the risk that an issuer or other counter-party to an investment will not fulfill its obligations.
-The fixed income portfolio invests in both investment grade bonds as well as high yield bonds.
+The fixed income portfolio invests in both investment grade bonds and high yield bonds.
 However, the overall credit rating for the composite is not to be below an "A" rating.
-As of June 30, 2007, the System held investments with the following credit ratings:
+As of June 30, 2008, the System held investments with the following credit ratings: